PathwayCommons/guide/_datasets/TCGA_Ovarian_Cancer/process-data.md

 #### Note 7

-The function `topTags` takes the output from `exactTest`, adjusts the raw p-values using the [False Discovery Rate (FDR) correction (Bejamini-Hochberg)]({{ site.baseurl }}/primers/statistics/multiple_testing/#multipleTestingControl), and returns the top differentially expressed genes.
+The function `topTags` takes the output from `exactTest` and uses the [Bejamini-Hochberg (BH) procedure]({{ site.baseurl }}/primers/statistics/multiple_testing/#multipleTestingControl) to adjust the p-values yielding the a 'BH-adjusted p-value' also known as 'q-value' (Yekutieli and Benjamini, J. Stat.
+Plan.
+Inf. v82, pp.171-196, 1999).
+In terms of the BH procedure, the BH-adjusted p-value is the smallest value of $$q^∗$$ for which the hypothesis corresponding to the p-value is still rejected.
+In practical terms, it means that values smaller than or equal to the given p-value have a false discovery rate equal to the BH-adjusted p-value. `topTags` returns the top differentially expressed genes.
 The output is similar to that of `exactTest` but with a column of adjusted p-values and sorted by increasing p-value.

 ||logFC |logCPM |PValue|FDR|
 |----------|-------------|------|------|------|